 To find out more go to The View From The Shard Website.
 It’s a good idea to buy your tickets in advance so you don’t have to wait too long.
 There are two queues, one for tickets and fast track, the other for walk-ins.
 Standard adult tickets are £27.20 if you pre-book, £32 on the day.
 If you want to treat yourself buy a premium or VIP ticket.
 You can stay at The Shard for as long as you like (until it closes obviously), I would say you need about an hour.
 Check the website for packages and experiences such as Power Pilates.

-Opening times are Sunday to Wednesday 10am until 8pm and Thursday to Saturday 10am until 10pm.
+Opening times are Sunday to Wednesday 10 am until 8 pm and Thursday to Saturday from 10 am until 10 pm.
 There are places to buy refreshments including coffee and snacks.
 Treat yourself to a souvenir on your way out.
 The address is 32 London Bridge Street, SE1 9SG.
 The nearest station is London Bridge, follow exit signs to The Shard, the entrance is located on the St Thomas Street side of the station.
 Book those tickets now and enjoy your visit!

 Author: Homegirl London.
 Photographs: Homegirl London.
 Thanks: Homeboy for joining me.